Slivo-fr/TranqRotate/README.md

 - Display offline and dead status on hunters frames
 - Test mode out of raid using arcane shot
 - Play a sound when you are next on rotation
+- Show an alert and play a sound when you need to use your tranqshot
 - Display the tranq cooldown of each hunter

 ## Usage